yashwant-shrivastava/crawler-google-places/README.md

     - `lat` \<string\> Use it with combination with longitude and zoom to set up viewport to search on.
 Do not use `lat` and `lng` in combination with polygon localization (`country`, `state`, `city`).
     - `lng` \<string\> Use it with combination with latitude and zoom to set up viewport to search on.
 Do not use `lat` and `lng` in combination with polygon localization (`country`, `state`, `city`).
     - `zoom` \<number\> Viewport zoom, e.g zoom: 17 in Google Maps URL -> https://www.google.com/maps/@50.0860729,14.4135326,17z vs zoom: 10 -> https://www.google.com/maps/@50.0860729,14.4135326,10z. `1` is whole world and `21` is tiny street.
 We recommend number between 10 and 17. **Default: `12`**
     - `maxAutomaticZoomOut` \<number\> A parameter to stop searching once Google zooms out too far.
 It count how far it zoomed out from the first page.
-Keep in mind that `zoom: 1` is whole world and `zoom: 21` is a tiny street.
+Keep in mind that `zoom: 1` is the whole world and `zoom: 21` is a tiny street.
 So usually you want `maxAutomaticZoomOut` to be between `0` and `5`.
 Also, keep in mind that Google zooms a bit differently in each run.
 - Browser and page settings
     - `maxConcurrency` \<number\> Maximum number of pages that will be processed in parallel. **Default: `100`**
     - `maxPageRetries` \<number\> Max page retries. **Default: `6`**